How to Improve Your Website Communication Using Empathy

 So many times we visit a website and we don’t understand what they’re actually doing.
 What happens after that is that we need to get in contact and ask for more information.
 “Great!” you might think.
 But is it?
-It’s true that the audience might be contacting you but at the same time it’s not guaranteed that they might be an actual lead.
+It’s true that the audience might be contacting you but at the same time, it’s not guaranteed that they might be an actual lead.

-We once helped a platform connecting travelers with homes change their website messaging.
+We once helped a platform connecting travelers with homes change their website communication and messaging.
 What I understood immediately, as a person outside the company, was that they’re providing travel experiences.
 Imagine how many messages the company received of people asking for an all-inclusive holiday when they were actually the link between travelers and housing-providers.
 This all translates into a waste of time for the business, but also for the customer - asking questions, replying to those and only after realizing that we didn’t find what we were looking for.